magento/magento-cloud/m2-hotfixes/README.md

     ...
     ```

-You can use the following command to test the patch process–applying all Magento patches and your custom patches  locally before you build and deploy to a Cloud environment.
+You can use the following command to apply all Magento patches and your custom patches locally.
 ```
 php ./vendor/bin/ece-patches apply
 ```